zeropse/Septemberly/README.md

 ### Desktop GUI

-Download a prebuilt installer for macOS or Windows from the Releases page: https://github.com/zeropse/Septemberly/releases.

-### Local

-To build locally, go the `gui/` folder (Electron) and the `website/` folder (web app) and check the `package.json` for further commands.
+Due to the signing requirements for macOS and Windows applications, we are unable to offer pre-built installers.
+However, you can easily build the application yourself:

+1. From the root directory, change into the `gui/` (Electron) folder.

+2. To build for macOS, execute `pnpm or npm run build:mac`.
+You'll find the `.dmg` installer in the dist/ directory.

+3. To build for Windows, execute `pnpm or npm run build:win`.
+The `.exe` installer will be located in the dist/ directory.

 ## Website